andrewpaster/tweet_classifier/README.md

 # tweet_classifier

 Project is in progress as of December 14th, 2018.
-Currently contains a notebook that vectorizes text data for a machine learning model and then train the model to predict whether or not tweets are related to disaster relief messages or not.
+Currently contains a notebook that vectorizes text data for a machine learning model (Spacy and Gensim libraries) and then trains the model to predict whether or not tweets are related to disaster relief messages or not.

 TODOs:
 * oversample the 'relevant' class to see if this improves relevant class recall